This story is a revised version of Not Always Easy, the original of which

-This story is fictional and any resemblances to real people or places are
+are fictional and any resemblances to real people are purely coincidental.

 The story is copyright of the author and may not be distributed or placed on any web sites without written permission from the author.